 What It Does: Creating visually appealing materials can feel like a chore (I so relate,) but not when you have Canva.
 This graphic design platform has long been a favorite among educators for crafting slides, infographics, posters, worksheets, and more.
 Recently, Canva integrated generative AI features, branded as “Magic” tools, to make content creation even easier.

 Pricing: Canva for Education is 100% free for all K-12 teachers and their students.
 Teachers can sign up with their school email and get access to Canva’s premium features (normally part of Canva Pro) at no cost.
-This includes the AI tools, millions of templates, stock images, and collaborative features.

 Why Educators Like It: Canva is extremely popular among teachers because it makes creating engaging visuals quick and easy.
 Educators who aren’t professional designers can still produce eye-catching slides and handouts that grab students’ attention.
-The AI features add to this by automating parts of the creative process – for instance, Magic Write can draft a worksheet’s text content if the teacher provides a prompt.

 AI Tools for Language and Literacy Support